 AppleMark

-"Deliberately understated work of this kind, with a few props and costumes, needs to invest much emotion in the spare and significant Director Akemi Horie and Simon O'Corra with set and lighting succeed in bringing out the poetry of these immediately appealing pieces charged with a tension and resonance belying their apparent simplicity" Gerard van Werson, The Stage, Werson in full text
+"Deliberately understated work of this kind, with a few props and costumes, needs to invest much emotion in the spare and significant Director Akemi Horie and Simon O'Corra with set and lighting succeed in bringing out the poetry of these immediately appealing pieces charged with a tension and resonance belying their apparent simplicity" Gerard van Werson, The Stage Werson in full

 "These three plays endeavour to make 14th century Noh theatre modern and universal: there are no masks and two are performed in modern dress The third piece Journey is an amalgam of three Beckett plays, which is incredibly strong although quite hard to discern the Noh input.
 Fine performances, and worth seeing."
-Nina-Anne Kaye, City Limits, Kaye
+Nina-Anne Kaye, City Limits Kaye

-"This profound piece is striking for its sombre philosophy and vibrant poetry, both expressed with quiet strength and atmospheric elegance" Brian G Cooper, The Stage, Cooper
+"This profound piece is striking for its sombre philosophy and vibrant poetry, both expressed with quiet strength and atmospheric elegance" Brian G Cooper, The Stage Cooper

 Performers: Ruth Posner (Komachi), Martin Lawton (Chorus, Didi), Richard Tyrrell (Priest, Clov), Stephen Webber (Priest, Gogo).
 Musicians: Amanda Broome (soprano); Rowland Sutherland (wind instruments & drums).
 Direction & choreography: Akemi Horie.
 Music: Ho Wai-On.
 Lighting & set: Simon O'Corra.
 Costumes: Dawn Allsopp.
 Translation of Komachi text: Arthur Waley.

-Bat and his dysfunctional family.
+Vatzlav A satirical farce by the Polish playwright Slamomir Mrozek, riotously performed at the Edinburgh Festival Fringe.
+Vatzlav, a shipwrecked runaway slave, is washed up on the shore of a capitalist colony, ruled by the raspberry-sucking Mr Bat and his dysfunctional family.
 Forced to impersonate a bear, he fights off each peril with streetwise ingenuity, turning young Justine/Justice into a striptease performer and himself into a capitalist entrepreneur along the way.
-Then comes the revolt -
+Then comes the revolution -

 "A rich experience, a web of spreading images The small cast of Cambridge Actors Workshop conjures up a remarkably complete caricature of society.
 The piece is loud and colourful and has an engaging tendency to shoot off in all directions while retaining a sort of loony unity.
 Zany" Colin Currie, The Scotsman